-- 6 cilantro roots, scraped and chopped (or a small handful of cilantro stems)
+- 6 cilantro roots* or a small handful cilantro stems, finely chopped

 - 4 tablespoons fish sauce

-- 1 tablespoon superfine sugar (or just blitz granulated sugar in a blender until fine but not powdery)
+- 1 tablespoon superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 1 pound pork tenderloin or loin, thinly sliced at an angle into strips